Chance-Constrained DC Optimal Power Flow Using Constraint-Informed Statistical Estimation: Computational Experiments

 We assess the statistical goodness-of-fit of the classical and constraint-informed approaches through both visual and numerical comparisons.
 For visual comparisons, we plot the following three quantities in Figure~\ref{Fig1:fgdd}. \begin{enumerate} \item True samples for aggregate system-wide forecast errors, $\{\Omega^{(n)}\}_{n=1}^N$, obtained using \eqref{eq:Omega_construction}. \item Density of $\Omega$ obtained using the classical `fit and then transform' approach, see Section~\ref{sec:classical_approach} for details. \item Density of $\Omega$ using constraint-informed approach~\eqref{eq:gmm_distributed_1d}. \end{enumerate}

-For numerical comparisons, we compute the log-likelihood of the two densities to quantify the similarity of the estimated distributions to the empirical aggregate forecast errors.
-A higher log-likelihood indicates a better fit of the distribution to the observed data.
-Table~\ref{tab:ll_Cau} reports the best log-likelihood values, obtained from ten different initializations of the EM algorithm across ten different splits of each dataset.
-The corresponding density curves are plotted in Figure~\ref{Fig1:fgdd}.
+For numerical comparisons, we compute the \xreplaced{Bayesian Information Criterion (BIC) scores of the GMMs estimated using both approaches for $K=1,2,\dots, 10$ Gaussian components.
+For each $K$, we estimate the GMM using 10 different EM initializations and record the lowest BIC.
+The BIC balances goodness-of-fit with model complexity: a lower BIC indicates a better fit relative to model size \cite{yi2024discrete}.
+Table~\ref{tab:bic_Cau} reports the lowest BIC and associated optimal $K$ for each dataset and approach.
+The corresponding density curves are plotted in Figure~\ref{Fig1:fgdd}.}{log-likelihood of the two densities to quantify the similarity of the estimated distributions to the empirical aggregate forecast errors.}

-In the Synthetic-G dataset, where forecast errors are normally distributed, we find that the classical and constraint-informed approaches yield equal log-likelihood values and identical overlapping density curves, validating the MLE argument from Section~\ref{sec:benefits}.
-Unsurprisingly, the positive log-likelihood value indicates a good Gaussian fit in this case.
+In the Synthetic-G dataset, where forecast errors are normally distributed, we find that the classical and constraint-informed approaches \xreplaced{select $K=1$ with nearly identical BIC}{yield equal log-likelihood} values and overlapping density curves, validating the MLE equivalence argument from Section~\ref{sec:benefits}.

 The results for the Synthetic-C dataset highlight the limitations of the classical approach.
 We believe this can be explained as follows: since the Cauchy distribution has undefined first and second moments, the conditions for the Central Limit Theorem do not apply.
 As a result, summing Cauchy-distributed errors does not approximate a normal distribution.
 The classical method, which fits a high-dimensional distribution and then reduces it to one dimension, overemphasizes the heavy tails by estimating a high-variance Gaussian component.
-It is possible to improve the log-likelihood using a modified EM algorithm~\cite{yi2024discrete}; we present this detail in Appendix~\ref{sec:appendix_fixedEM}.